How to Further Your Nursing Career with Continued Education

 5. School Nurse

-School nurses work in public health to protect and promote student wellness and overall academic success.
-School nurses must have a bachelor's degree and a registered nurse license.
+School nurses work in public health settings to protect and promote student wellness and overall academic success.
+A school nurse must have a bachelor's degree and a registered nurse license.
+This career path combines nursing practice with health education, making it ideal for those who want to support young people's physical and mental well-being.

 6. Emergency Room Nurse

-Emergency room nurses work with patients in the E.R. who have experienced a traumatic or severe injury, many of which are life-threatening.
+Emergency room nurses work with patients who have experienced traumatic or severe injuries, many of which are life-threatening.
+This high-intensity nursing specialty requires critical thinking skills and the ability to make quick decisions under pressure.
 To become an E.R. nurse, you must obtain, at minimum, an associate degree in nursing or a Bachelor of Science in Nursing (BSN).

-Advanced Practice Registered Nurses (APRNs) have a minimum of a master's degree but often have a doctoral degree.
+Advanced Practice Registered Nurses have a minimum of a master's degree, but often pursue a doctoral degree to maximize their career opportunities.
 APRNs are educated in diagnosing and treating diseases as well as promoting health.
-There are four main types of APRNs: nurse practitioners, clinical nurse specialists, nurse midwives, and nurse anesthetists
+There are four main types of APRNs: nurse practitioners, clinical nurse specialists, nurse midwives, and nurse anesthetists.

 Never Stop Learning

-At a minimum, most nurses must take continuing education credits and regularly re-certify in life-saving procedures such as CPR and the like to maintain the status quo.
-However, if you desire to move up and make an even more significant impact, you must take that next step in education and training.
+At a minimum, most practicing nurses must earn continuing education credits and regularly recertify in life-saving procedures, such as CPR, to maintain their credentials.
+However, if you want to move up and make an even greater impact on patient outcomes, you must take the next step in your education and training.

 "That's one of the great things about nursing," Mauk said.
-"When you have a master's degree, many more doors are open to you, whether in practice or education.
-By getting certified in a specialty area, you can validate your knowledge and move up the ladder in your field."
+"When you have an advanced degree, many more doors are open to you, whether in practice or education.
+By getting certified in a specialty area, you can validate your medical knowledge and move up the ladder in your nursing field."

-Since earning your BSN is the baseline, let's look at ways you can grow your career from there.
+Since earning your BSN degree is the baseline for many career opportunities, let's look at ways you can grow your nursing career from there through advanced nursing programs.

 Advanced Degree Opportunities

-"Advancing your education by earning a master's degree in nursing is one of the considerable ways you can advance in your career," Mauk said.
+"Advancing your education by earning a graduate degree in nursing is one of the considerable ways you can advance your nursing career," Mauk said.

-The problem is more profound, with the American Association of Colleges of Nursing reporting that a shortage of nursing educators to serve as faculty is forcing some nursing programs to turn away students interested in becoming R.N.s because they need more resources to be required to train them.
+The problem extends to nursing education, as well.
+The American Association of Colleges of Nursing reports that a shortage of nurse educators serving as faculty is forcing some nursing programs to turn away qualified students because they lack the resources to train them.
+In fact, over 91,000 qualified applicants were turned away from baccalaureate and graduate nursing programs due to faculty shortages, limited clinical sites, and budget constraints.

 "There is a huge faculty shortage," Mauk said.
 "The lack of qualified nurse educators, particularly in academia, is growing."

-CCU's DNP program can be completed in as little as 24 months and prepares graduates for career advancement in roles such as Director of Nursing, CNO, academic nursing faculty nurse entrepreneur, and more.
+The DNP program at CCU can be completed in as little as 36 months and prepares graduates for career advancement in leadership roles such as Director of Nursing, Chief Nursing Officer, academic nursing faculty, nurse entrepreneur, and more.
+These leadership roles combine clinical expertise with leadership skills to help you transform healthcare delivery in your organization and improve patient outcomes across the healthcare system.

-Like all programs at CCU, the nursing degree is taught with a Christian worldview while focusing on providing patients with the highest standard of care in all clinical settings.
-Pursuing your nursing degree at CCU means you will not only receive a world-class education, but you will also get the biblical integration that prepares you to use nursing as ministry.
+Like all programs at CCU, nursing degrees are taught with a Christian worldview while focusing on providing patients with the highest standard of patient-centered care in all clinical settings.
+Pursuing your nursing degree at CCU means you will not only receive a world-class nursing education, but you will also receive the biblical integration that prepares you to use nursing as ministry.